Colleges and universities, corporations, local government — pick any organization with two or more departments — have got a silo problem.

 It's not a popular notion — the idea that we have to change ourselves before we can change others.
 But we've got to stop waiting for the problem to be fixed by some magical Bewitched twitching of the nose or Mary Poppins cleaning the room with a snap.

 There is no cure for organizational silos, no solution that will make them go away.
 Silos are dilemmas that need to be managed and negotiated between people.
-Yes, structural changes will help — but let's focus on what we have control over.
+Yes, structural changes will help, but let's focus on what we can control.

 Understanding vs. Execution